imsuraj018/Fair_Aptitude/README.md

 # Fair_Aptitude
 In this content, I built a kind of YOLO model for detection of multiple people or handset while they are attempting any Aptitude test or kind of online exam.
 If you have built any web in concern to this dilemma this will enhance your web in terms of security and fairness in the exam.
+Actually this model works such that, it will provide warning to user regarding if more than one people comes in front of web-camera and same for the phone.
+I have used the gap of one second in between detection of person or phone i.e next detection will takes place after one second of earlier detection.